 A significant amount of master’s studies are completed in English.

-Applicants for the Master’s Degree Programme in Design for Theatre, Film and Television; Production Design apply in the master’s level admissions in the field of Art and Design.
-Key selection criteria for students in design for theatre, film and television are artistic talent and personality, the capacity for illustrative and spatial understanding, readiness to work in a group and the ability to express oneself.
-The main requirement is a bachelor’s degree completed in the field or equivalent knowledge and skills is a requirement for admission.
+We seek for applicants with artistic talent and personality, the capacity for illustrative and spatial understanding, readiness to work in a group and the ability to express oneself.
+A bachelor’s degree completed in the field or equivalent knowledge and skills is a requirement for admission.

-The portfolio is a showcase for the applicant’s artistic production.
+The portfolio (single PDF file) is a showcase for the applicant’s artistic production.
 The portfolio should be a well-rounded and comprehensive display of your previous professional and/or artistic activity.
 You may present your work as drafts, technical drawings and/or photos.

 Include with the application materials a CV containing your personal details, educational background, work experience and any exhibitions, publications, articles, awards, grants, study trips or positions of trust.